flatironinstitute/sciware/26_DataFormats/main.md

   - Mass and velocity mean different things
 - Or it can be purely about representation
   - `float32`? `float64`?
 Ints?
 Strings?
   - Imperial?
 Metric?
-What's the scale/reference?
+What's the zero value?
 - For categorical data, what defines the category values?
   - Are those values all known in advance?
   - How do I encode those values?